In our famous jungle-chic lodge by a gin-clear lake, we live and breathe chimpanzees.

 Students journey to the legendary Greystoke

-Our student safari programme runs across many of our camps and proves time after time to have a hugely positive impact on the children’s lives.
+Our student programme runs across many of our camps and proves time after time to have a hugely positive impact on the children’s lives.
 Whenever possible, we facilitate student groups from surrounding villages to visit Greystoke and spend time in forests and chimp-trekking with our expert primatology guides.

 These days allow the next generation to foster an appreciation of the wildlife, the habitat and wilderness we work so hard to protect.